hortonworks-gallery/ambari-zeppelin-service/README.md

   - Supports both default HDP Spark version (e.g. 1.3 with HDP 2.3) as well as custom installed Spark versions (e.g 1.4, 1.2)
   - Automates deployment of Ambari view to bring up Zeppelin webapp (requires manual ambari-server restart)
   - Runs zeppelin in yarn-client mode (instead of standalone)
+  - Autodetects and configures Zeppelin to point to default Spark YARN queue.
+Users can use this, in conjunction with the [Capacity scheduler/YARN Queue Manager view](http://hortonworks.com/blog/hortonworks-data-platform-2-3-delivering-transformational-outcomes/), to set what percentage of the clusters resources get allocated to Spark.
+    - Ranger YARN plugin can be used to setup authorization policies on which users/groups are allowed to submit spark jobs.
+Both allowed requests and rejections can also be audited.
   - Runs zeppelin as configurable user, by default zeppelin (instead of root)
   - Uploads zeppelin jar to /apps/zeppelin location in HDFS to be accessible from all nodes in cluster
   - Exposes the [zeppelin-site.xml](https://github.com/apache/incubator-zeppelin/blob/master/conf/zeppelin-site.xml.template) and [zeppelin-env.sh](https://github.com/apache/incubator-zeppelin/blob/master/conf/zeppelin-env.sh.template) files in Ambari for easy configuration
   - Deploys sample notebooks (that demo hive, spark and sparksql, shell intepreters)
-  - Autodetects and configures Zeppelin to point to default Spark YARN queue.
-Users can use this, in conjunction with the [Capacity scheduler/YARN Queue Manager view](http://hortonworks.com/blog/hortonworks-data-platform-2-3-delivering-transformational-outcomes/), to set what percentage of the clusters resources get allocated to Spark.
   - Autodetects and configures Zeppelin to point to Hive metastore so Spark commands can access Hive tables out of the box
   - Spark, pyspark, sparksql, hive, shell all tested to be working
   - Offline mode: can manually copy tar to /tmp/zeppelin.tar.gz to allow service to be installed on clusters without internet access
   - Deploy using steps below or via [Ambari Store view](https://github.com/jpplayer/amstore-view)

 ##### Limitations:
   - Only tested on CentOS/RHEL 6 so far